ogawa/abci-sandbox-sshd/README.md

 * Copy your SSH pubkey to `abci-sandbox-sshd/authorized_keys`.

-* Run your own SSHD on a GPU host.
+* Run your own SSHD on an ABCI compute node.

 ```
 es $ qrsh -g abci_group -l rt_F=1
 gXXXX $ (cd abci-sandbox-sshd; /usr/sbin/sshd -D -f sshd_config)
 ```

-* Connect from your local PC to SSHD@GPU host.
+* Connect from your local PC to sshd on the compute node.

 ```
 clientpc $ ssh gXXXX -p 2222 -l abci_user -o ProxyJump='%r@as.abci.ai,%r@es' -A
 ```

-To make things easier, add the following configuration to .ssh/config on your client PC.
+To make things easier, add the following configuration to `.ssh/config` on your client PC.

 ```
 Host gXXXX